bazelbuild/bazel/site/docs/skylark/aspects.md

 the corresponding [rule](rules.md) (in this case "java_library") for every target in the above example.
-Rule implementation functions generate actions that build artifacts, such as `.jar` files, and pass information, such as locations and names of those artifacts, to the dependencies of those targets in [providers](rules.md#providers).
+Rule implementation functions generate actions that build artifacts, such as `.jar` files, and pass information, such as locations and names of those artifacts, to the reverse dependencies of those targets in [providers](rules.md#providers).

 Aspects are similar to rules in that they have an implementation function that